Search results for "Everyday living" in Home Design Ideas

 Example of a mid-sized country medium tone wood floor and brown floor kitchen design in Atlanta with white cabinets, stainless steel appliances, a peninsula, an undermount sink, marble countertops, white backsplash, white countertops and beaded inset cabinets

-Example of a mid-sized cottage formal and enclosed dark wood floor living room design in New York with beige walls, a standard fireplace, a stone fireplace and no tv
+Inspiration for a timeless medium tone wood floor family room remodel in Portland with beige walls, a standard fireplace and no tv

 New Yorkers are always on the prowl for innovative ways to make the most of the space they have.
 An upper east side couple, challenged with a slightly narrow L shaped apartment sought out Decor Aid’s help to make the most of their Manhattan condo.
 Paired with one of our senior designer, Kimberly P., we learned that the clients wanted a space that looked beautiful, comfortable and also packed with functionality for everyday living.